 Birds that have a long nesting season, for example robins and cardinals, have fairly low nesting success.
 They may not "put all their eggs in one basket", so to speak.

 To get an idea of how long backyard birds live, and to see how well individual birds raise young (and who pairs with whom), birds are marked with a unique color combination on their legs.
-To date, 7084 birds have been banded of which 625 have been resighted in subsequent years.
+To date, many birds have been banded and resighted in subsequent years.